You are currently viewing The Beautiful Chaos of Special Interests: From Pig Ornaments to Zombie Obsessions

 It started when I was really young — with pigs.

-Not real ones (although that would have been interesting), but pig ornaments.
+Not real ones (although, honestly, that would have been interesting), but pig ornaments.
 Tiny ones, big ones, silly ones, cute ones — if it was a pig, I needed it.
 My little bedroom slowly filled up with them, every surface claimed by another addition to my ever-growing collection.
 And I loved it.
-Every new pig felt like a small victory, like I was building something important.
+Every new pig felt like a small victory, like I was building something that mattered.

 As I got older, the interests changed — but the intensity didn’t.